 Prayer to be still

-Heavenly Father, we praise You and lift Your holy name.
+Praise God as we lift His holy name.
 We know that You are our refuge.
 Though we get tired and scared when uncertainty comes, please remind us to be still and trust that You are our God (Psalm 46:10).
 Help us, Lord, to cast away the fears that hinder us from trusting in You.
-Remind us how You protected your people when a great army threatened them (Psalm 46:9).
+Remind us how You protected Your people when a great army threatened them (Psalm 46:9).
 Remind us that You have always been present in times of their need.
 (Psalm 46:5).
 We lift our prayers of thanksgiving and we lay down our troubles to You.
-Give us peace in Your presence, Lord, keep our minds and hearts to Your plans and calling (Philippians 4:6-7).
+Give us peace in Your presence, Lord, keep our minds and hearts to Your plans and calling through the Holy Spirit (Philippians 4:6-7).
+Amen.

 Prayer for God’s strength

-Father, thank you for allowing us to come to you in prayer, and we ask all these things, in the name of Jesus Christ, the Highest, Amen.
+Father, thank You for allowing us to come to You in prayer, and we ask all these things, in the name of Your Son Jesus Christ, the Highest, Amen.